cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ### Initial balances

-In this setup Alice starts with 1,000 PAWN and Bob 500 PAWN, of which, Alice stakes 60 and Bob 40.
-With these amounts the network cannot start if either of them is offline.
+In this setup Alice starts with 1,000 PAWN and Bob with 500 PAWN, of which Alice stakes 60 and Bob 40.
+With these amounts, the network cannot start if either of them is offline.
 Get their respective addresses:

 ```sh
 $ ALICE=$(echo password | docker run --rm -i \